Another revelatory remark by a politician

 WALLACE: Congressman Rangel, you caused quite a stir this week when you said that you're going to introduce a bill to reinstate the draft.
 Here's what you said this week in a newspaper article.
 Let's take a look.
 "The great majority of people bearing arms in this country, for this country in Iraq, are from the poorer communities in our inner cities and rural areas."

-Heritage Foundation, Congressman, found the following and I'm going to put that up: 13 percent of recruits are from the poorest neighborhoods.
+But a recent and very detailed study by the Heritage Foundation, Congressman, found the following and I'm going to put that up: 13 percent of recruits are from the poorest neighborhoods.
 That's less than the national average of people living in those neighborhoods.
 Ninety-seven percent of recruits have high school diplomas.
 Among all Americans, the graduation rate is under 80 percent.
 And blacks make up 14.5 percent of recruits for the military; the national average is 12 percent.

 Congressman, in fact, contrary to what you've been saying, isn't the volunteer army better educated and more well-to-do than the general population?